-Before hiking with a pair of hiking boots, it’s critical to break in the boot.
+Before taking backpacking trips with a pair of hiking boots, it’s critical to break in the boot.
 Every full-size hiking boot has a break in period during which the stiff boot begins to loosen up and conform to your foot.

 After buying your new hiking boots, be sure to spend at least a few weeks wearing them during normal activity to break them in before hitting the trail.

 How We Researched

 To come up with the top men’s hiking boots we researched a variety of sources for reviews such as REI, Bass Pro Shops, Cabelas and Backcountry along with our own personal experience.